Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 <span></span>

-- `.ingredient(ingredient: ingredient)`{: .language-javascript .m-link #knapping-ingredient }: Accepts an item ingredient, used to restrict the recipe input even further from the knapping type's ingredient, defaults to empty
+- `.ingredient(ingredient: ingredient)`{: .language-kube #knapping-ingredient }: Accepts an item ingredient, used to restrict the recipe input even further from the knapping type's ingredient, defaults to empty
-- `.outsideSlotRequired(required: boolean)`{: .language-javascript .m-link #knapping-outside-required }: For recipes with grids less than 5 x 5, defines if the slots outside the grid are required to be filled or not, defaults to `true`{:.p}
+- `.outsideSlotRequired(required: boolean)`{: .language-kube #knapping-outside-required }: For recipes with grids less than 5 x 5, defines if the slots outside the grid are required to be filled or not, defaults to `true`{:.p}

 ### Example